 Coaches earn $40 to $50 per Program Hour, based on experience, with opportunities to grow within the role.
 The Program Hour Rate is compensation for all planning, preparation, and management required to successfully run your program and also your attendance at meetings.
-Program Hours are defined as as any time spent in direct instruction for a program.
+Program Hours are defined as any time spent in direct instruction for a program while on site.
 We offer flexible schedules, and all team members choose coaching opportunities that fit their schedule and areas of expertise.
 We pay for all training and ongoing professional development.
 We offer paid travel for locations more than 30 miles from your home region.

 - Readiness to apply your skills as a Maker-Educator to plan, prep, and present workshops that include digital fabrication, product design, basic electronics, traditional woodworking, manufacturing technology, soft circuits and sculpture, sewing, physical computing and a range of tinkering and experimental programs.
 Please visit our website for examples of current workshops.